concordion/concordion-kickstart-OLD/README.md

-The Concordion kickstart example from the [Concordion tutorial](http://www.concordion.org/Tutorial.html).
+The kickstart example from the [Concordion tutorial](http://www.concordion.org/Tutorial.html).

 History prior to April 2013 is in the [Subversion repository](http://concordion.googlecode.com/svn/).